Pascual Jordan: Political activities

 Immediately after the war, Jordan wrote a letter to Bohr to "give a short coherent account of what I did during these black 12 years", painting emigration as impractical due to his mother's ill health and his speech impediment, before outlining the difficulties he faced as a high-profile student of emigré teachers.
 As an example of his work pushing back against Nazi ideology, he claimed that his book Physics of the Twentieth Century was an "attack" on Rosenberg's Myth of the twentieth century that risked landing him in the crosshairs of the SS.
 He went on to draw a sharp distinction between German militarism and Nazism proper, citing the July 20 plot as evidence.

-Had Jordan not joined the Nazi party, it is conceivable that he could have won a Nobel Prize in Physics for his work with Max Born.
-Born would go on to win the 1954 Physics Prize with Walther Bothe.

 Wolfgang Pauli declared Jordan to be "rehabilitated" to the West German authorities some time after the war, allowing him to regain academic employment after a two-year period.
-In 1953 he recovered his full status as a tenured professor, at the University of Hamburg, where he stayed until he became emeritus in 1971.
+In 1953, after a successful application for relief (including a salary subsidy) under Article 131, he recovered his full status as a tenured professor at the University of Hamburg, where he stayed until he became emeritus in 1971.

 Jordan went against Pauli's advice, and reentered politics after the period of denazification came to an end under the pressures of the Cold War.
 In 1957 he secured election to the Bundestag standing with the conservative Christian Democratic Union.
 In 1957 Jordan supported the arming of the Bundeswehr with tactical nuclear weapons by the Adenauer government, while the Göttingen Eighteen (a group of German physicists which included Born and Heisenberg) issued the Göttinger Manifest in protest.
 This and other issues were to further strain his relationships with his former friends and colleagues.